Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 Will these course requirements ever change?

-You may choose to graduate under the course requirements displayed on this guide, or more recent requirements.
+You may choose to graduate under the course requirements displayed on your official guide, or you may benefit by chosing to graduate under the most recent catalog.
+It is the transfer student's choice.

 The only exception is when a change is mandated by an external accrediting agency or other regulatory agency, such as the State Department of Education, ACHE, SACS, NCATE, or CLN.
-In this case, the requirements will change equally for all students at a given university.
+In this case, the requirements will change equally for all students (native or transfer) at a given university.

 Does it matter where I take the courses?